Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - ResultItem: Accepts an [ItemStackProviderJS](../bindings/#item-stack-provider) and sets the result item of the recipe, defaults to empty
 - ResultFluid: Accepts a `FluidStack` and sets the result fluid of the recipe, defaults to empty
 - Results: A convenience method for setting both results, identical to `.resultItem().resultFluid()`
+- useDurability: Accepts a boolean, determines if the recipe should consider the durability of the item when melting into a fluid
+- Chance: Accepts a number, in the range [0, 1], sets the chance of the item output

 {: .notice }
 > The ingredient needs to have an [item heat](../data/#heat) added to it